hyurl/sfn/docs/v0.5.x/en-US/mixins-aop.md

     async add(req: Request) {
         // apply the plugin and handle data in the plugin instead of doing it
         // in the controller.
+        let data = req.body || {};
+        let user app.models.user.create();

-        let user = await UserPlugins.onAdd.apply(req.body || {}, new User);
+        user = await app.plugins.user.onAdd.call(data, user);

         return user.save();
     }
 }
 ```

-Plugins are pluggable components, if you want to add a new function inside some
+Plugins are hot pluggable components, if you want to add a new function inside
-procedure, you just need to bind a new handler on the plugin interface, and if
+some procedure, you just need to bind a new handler on the plugin interface, and
-you want to remove some function, you just need to remove that corresponding
+if you want to remove some function, you just need to remove that corresponding
-handler from the plugin interface.
-By doing this, you're able to write highly
+handler from the plugin interface, and take advantage of the hot-reloading
+feature to automatically apply any changes.
+By doing this, you're able to write
-extendable software by just building a plugin system that covers all the entries
+highly extendable software by just building a plugin system that covers all the
-of your program life cycle.
+entries of your program life cycle.